Beyond Probability

 The above number is close to seven quadrillion!
 If you are wondering what a quadrillion is, you are not alone.
 We had to look in the dictionary to find out what follows the trillions.
 Thus, there is an almost 1 in seven quadrillion probability that Fact 2, Fact 3, and Fact 4 will occur by coincidence.
 As you can see, by considering just three of several mathematical facts, we realise that the probability of such numerical combinations occurring by coincidence is extremely minuscule.
 It is very clear that this probability will approach zero as we take more and more mathematical facts into consideration.
 Therefore, one would be illogical to even suggest that the mathematical composition of the Basmalah is nothing more than a mere coincidence.

 If we rule out the possibility of coincidence, then we have to accept the other explanation that the Basmalah has been deliberately structured in a particular way to result in this remarkable mathematical system.
 Can we also rule out the possibility for such an intricate system being designed by any other than God?
-All this will be discussed in the following sections and chapters of this book.
-It is up to the individual to draw his or her own conclusions from these presentations.

 The Missing Basmalah

-Since the Quran consists of 114 (19 x 6) chapters, the Basmalah missing from Chapter 9 should result in a total of 113 Basmalahs in the Quran, a number that is not a multiple of 19.
-However, if we start counting from Chapter 9, we find that the missing Basmalah is compensated for, exactly 19 chapters later, in Chapter 27.
-This chapter contains two Basmalahs, one at the beginning and one in Verse 30.
-Thus, the total number of Basmalahs in the Quran is restored to 114, or 19 x 6, with the additional Basmalah in Chapter 27.
+Since the Quran consists of 114 (19 x 6) Suras, the Basmalah missing from Sura 9 should result in a total of 113 Basmalahs in the Quran, a number that is not a multiple of 19.

-FACT 21
+Fact 21

-FACT 22
+Fact 22

-FACT 23
+Fact 23

 A Unique Phenomenon

-FACT 24
+Fact 24

-Let us combine (put together) the chapter number with the verse number where the Basmalah occurs, for each of the 114 Basmalahs in the Quran, and add up all the combined numbers.
+Let us combine (put together) the Sura number with the verse number where the Basmalah occurs, for each of the 114 Basmalahs in the Quran, and add up all the combined numbers.
 The concept of combined numbers will be explained below with the examples.

-The first Basmalah occurs in Chapter 1, Verse 1.
-The combined number for this Basmalah is 11 obtained by putting the two numbers (1 and 1) together.
-The second Basmalah occurs in Chapter 2, Verse 0.
+The first Basmalah occurs in Sura 1, verse 1.
+The combined number for this Basmalah is 11 obtained by putting the two numbers (1 and 1) side by side.
+The second Basmalah occurs in Sura 2, verse 0.
 The combined number for this Basmalah is 20.
 If we add these two combined numbers, 11 and 20, we get 31.
 We continue this process for each chapter.
-We skip Chapter 9 since it does not have a Basmalah.
-On the other hand, we include Chapter 27 twice since there are two Basmalahs in this chapter; one in Verse 0, the other is in Verse 30.
-The combined numbers for this chapter are 270 and 2730, representing the two Basmalahs in this chapter.The last Basmalah occurs in Chapter 114, Verse 0.
+We skip Sura 9 since it does not have a Basmalah.
+On the other hand, we include Sura 27 twice since there are two Basmalahs in this Sura; one in verse 0, the other is in verse 30.
+The combined numbers for this Sura are 270 and 2730, representing the two Basmalahs in this Sura.The last Basmalah occurs in Sura 114, verse 0.
 The combined number for this Basmalah is 1140.
 By adding up all of the 114 combined numbers, we get a total of 68,191 or 19 x 3,589.
 This process is demonstrated in Table 6.

 Table 6.